michaelowusuntim6/animepahe-dl/README.md

   git-ignored; anime slugs on animepahe can change over time.
 - If a batch stops after an error, re-run it — already-downloaded episodes are skipped and the remaining ones continue.

+## Disclaimer

+The purpose of this script is to download anime episodes in order to watch them later in case when Internet is not available.
+Please do NOT copy or distribute downloaded anime episodes to any third party.
+Watch them and delete them afterwards.
+Please use this script at your own responsibility.